Romanticism in evolution theory

 Romanticism was an intellectual movement that arose in the late eighteenth century and continued through the nineteenth century.
 The movement had roots in the arts, literature, and science.
 Largely conceived as a reaction towards the extreme rationalism of the Enlightenment, it championed expressing emotions through aesthetic and emphasizing the transcendent allure of the natural world.

 There has been significant work done by historians about how romanticism played a significant role in the development of modern theories of evolution.
 Most notable is the work done by Robert J. Richards, a professor at the University of Chicago.
-Richards, and others, have contributed significantly to the conversation about how Romanticism plays a significant role in evolution theory, especially in regards to German Romanticism.
+Richards, and others, have contributed significantly to the conversation about how Romanticism plays a significant role in evolution theory, especially regarding German Romanticism.

 Alexander von Humboldt

 Romantic contributions to Darwin's theory of evolution

-Charles Darwin became acquainted with Humboldt's exploration and science during while studying at Cambridge.
+Charles Darwin became acquainted with Humboldt's exploration and science while studying at Cambridge.
 Here, Darwin was taken under the direction of John Stevens Henslow (1796–1861), Professor of Botany, who strongly encouraged Darwin to travel and study nature.
 Henslow also encouraged Darwin to read Alexander von Humboldt's manuscripts on exploring nature, and it was, at least in part, Humboldt's work that inspired Darwin's romantic notion of travel and discovery.

 Prior to Darwin's departure on the H.M.S.
 Beagle, Henslow bestowed to Darwin the English translation of Humboldt's Relation historique du voyage aux regions equinoxiales du nouveau continent, which the translator (Helen Maria Williams) called Personal Narrative of Travels to the Equinoctial Regions of America.
 Darwin read Humboldt's Personal Narrative thoroughly while on his own journey of scientific exploration on board the Beagle.